West Hartford’s Wampanoag Country Club Files Plans for Rebuilding Clubhouse Destroyed in Fire

 Fire damage to the clubhouse at Wampanoag Country Club visible Sunday afternoon, April 21, 2024.
 Photo credit: Ronni Newton (we-ha.com file photo)

-The remains of the former clubhouse, which had been constructed in 1955 and was in roughly the same location, have been demolished.
-The footprint for the new clubhouse will be 13,400 square feet, which is smaller, due to the full second story.
+The remains of the former clubhouse, which had been constructed in 1955 and was in roughly the same location, have been substantially demolished, and will be complete by the end of this week, Cunningham said.
+The footprint for the new clubhouse will be 13,400 square feet, which is smaller, due to usable space on the second story.

 According to the plans filed by Newman Architects, the two-story clubhouse will include “a porte cochere, outdoor terraces, and a walkout basement on two sides.”
 There will be a covered outdoor terrace on the first floor, and the plans include a terrace on the second floor as well, likely to be covered by a fabric shade.